learn-co-curriculum/rails-layouts-and-templates/README.md

 **Please note:** usually you should include links to assets like style sheets and JavaScript files in your layouts, which was ommitted in the code above to keep it simpler.

 Other than the missing links to common assets, this layout is missing something terribly important.
-To see what it is, have a look at this example where we use this layout.
+To see what it is, have a look at the following example that uses this layout.

-In the app that contains the layout defined above, there is an about action, which you expect to be rendered with your layout from above.
+This is an example of an action that we expect to result in our action's template rendered within the layout defined above.

 ####/app/controllers/static_controller.rb